-The Study Guidance Service offers guidance and information when you are in the process of making educational or professional choices.
+The study guidance services offer guidance and information when you are in the process of making educational or professional choices.
 We help you to clarify what your interests and abilities are prior to and during your studies.

 Lund University offers both